-The parameters analysed and the comparison of the values measured in these parameters with the values specified in the standards are given in Table 6-28.
+The parameters analyzed and the comparison of the values measured in these parameters with the values specified in the standards are given in Table 6-28.
+This well is the Seslikaya Village well and during construction and operation, the usage from this well is not anticipated.
 The smallest limit values determined in these standards were used in the comparisons.
 Therefore, no parameter exceeds the drinking water limit.